 Secretary/Social Media Manager

-Tim is a PhD student in the Northwestern Interdepartmental Neuroscience Program (NUIN).
+Tim is a PhD candidate in the Northwestern Interdepartmental Neuroscience Program (NUIN).
 He is from Cleveland, OH and received a BS in Neurobiology from Georgetown University.
 Tim joined Jeff Savas’s lab where he uses mass spectrometry-based proteomics to study protein degradation dynamics in models of Alzheimer’s Disease.
 In his free time, Tim enjoys juggling, rock climbing, playing volleyball, as well as all things Cleveland sports.